ygda-org/programming-guide/sections/section-3.md

 Before we add jumping, lets improve how our script detects movement.
 Navigate to the project settings from the project button on the top left of the godot toolbar.
 Go to the "Input Map" tab.

+> With an input map, you can create actions that are triggered by a set of events.
+Events can be mouse clicks, keyboard presses, conroller pressses, etc. An action can have multiple events that trigger it.
+You can see the status of these actions with the built in `Input` global, for example: `Input.is_action_pressed("<your_event>")`.

 Remember how in your player movement script you called `Input.is_action_pressed("ui_right")` to detect the action of the player pressing the right arrow key?
 We did that earlier for simplicity, but it's best practice to make your own input map with your own actions and respective inputs.
 You can add one action and make multiple events trigger it, like making the right arrow key and `a` both trigger the move right event.
 Go ahead and add 3 actions named `Left`, `Right`, and `Jump`.
 Type the action name then press the add button right next to it.